A quantitative central limit theorem for Poisson horospheres in high dimensions: Introduction and main result

-\begin{remark} We note that the rate of convergence $R^{-1/2}$ is the same in all space dimensions.
+with a constant $C_d$ depending only on $d$.}\\ We note that the rate of convergence $R^{-1/2}$ is the same in all dimensions.
 The same convergence rate, in all dimensions, is observed in the central limit theorem for the total surface area of Poisson hyperplanes in Euclidean space (see \cite{LPST}, {but the result is also a special case of \eqref{eq:Wass_bd_Euclidean} below}).
 Let us remark that this limiting behaviour is in sharp contrast with the cases of $\lambda$-geodesic hyperplanes with $\lambda < 1$ (we recall that horospheres correspond to $\lambda=1$).
 As described in \cite{KRT}, in those cases the fluctuations of the surface functional are non-Gaussian in every fixed dimension $\geq 4$.
-The geometric distinction between the two cases is that horospheres are \emph{intrinsically Euclidean}, while the intrinsic geometry of other $\lambda$-geodesic hyperplanes is hyperbolic. \end{remark}
+The geometric distinction between the two cases is that horospheres are \emph{intrinsically Euclidean}, while the intrinsic geometry of other $\lambda$-geodesic hyperplanes is hyperbolic.

-Our second result concerns the surface functional in high dimensions.
-We consider an arbitrary sequence $R = R_d$ which satisfies $R_d \xrightarrow[d\to\infty]{} \infty$.
-We denote in this case by the high-dimensional surface area functional.
-Here we prove the following quantitative non-standard limit theorem.